McSaks/wl-init/README.md

   when used not as ternary operator with several-word branches but as conditional statement with large branches.
 Else branch starts somewhere below with a tiny comma (one of many).
   `If [test] Then [ifTrue] Else [ifFalse]` is much easier to read.
-  Also, `IfQ` is added to surely choose bwtween branches;
+  Also, `IfQ` is added to surely choose between branches;
   it is guaranteed to be evaluated to one of the branches, unlike `If` which stays unevaluated unless `test` evaluates to boolean.